-- · the persons identified in the table above as the Selling Stockholders; - · those persons whose identities are not known as of the date hereof but may in the future be eligible to receive options under the 2010 Plan; and - any of the donees, pledgees, distributees, transferees or other successors in interest of those persons referenced above who may: (a) receive any of the shares of our common stock offered hereby after the date of this prospectus and (b) offer or sell those shares hereunder.
+- the persons identified in the table above as the Selling Stockholders; - those persons whose identities are not known as of the date hereof but may in the future be eligible to receive options under the 2018 Plan, and 2010 Plan or be eligible to purchase shares under the ESPP; and - any of the donees, pledgees, distributes, transferees or other successors in interest of those persons referenced above who may: (a) receive any of the shares of our common stock offered hereby after the date of this prospectus and (b) offer or sell those shares hereunder.

 The shares of our Common Stock offered by this prospectus may be sold from time to time directly by the Selling Stockholders.
 Alternatively, the Selling Stockholders may from time to time offer such shares through underwriters, brokers, dealers, agents or other intermediaries.
 The Selling Stockholders as of the date of this prospectus have advised us that there were no underwriting or distribution arrangements entered into with respect to the Common Stock offered hereby.
 The distribution of the Common Stock by the Selling Stockholders may be effected: in one or more transactions that may take place on The NASDAQ Capital Market (including one or more block transaction) through customary brokerage channels, either through brokers acting as agents for the Selling Stockholders, or through market makers, dealers or underwriters acting as principals who may resell these shares on The NASDAQ Capital Market; in privately-negotiated sales; by a combination of such methods; or by other means.
-These transactions may be effected at market prices or at other negotiated prices.
+These transactions may be effected at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at other negotiated prices.
 Usual and customary or specifically negotiated brokerage fees or commissions may be paid by the Selling Stockholders in connection with sales of our Common Stock.

 The Selling Stockholders may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
-In such transactions, brokerdealers may engage in short sales of the shares of our Common Stock in the course of hedging the positions they assume with the Selling Stockholders.
+In such transactions, broker-dealers may engage in short sales of the shares of our Common Stock in the course of hedging the positions they assume with the Selling Stockholders.
 The Selling Stockholders also may sell shares short and redeliver the shares to close out such short positions.
 The Selling Stockholders may enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of shares of our Common Stock.
 The broker-dealer may then resell or otherwise transfer such shares of Common Stock pursuant to this prospectus.